EladBezalel/angular-cdk-workshop/steps/STEP_8b.md

 we have to use the `grid` role for the color picker itself, `gridcell` for the individual colors and we need to wrap the cells in an element that has a role of `row`.
 To do so, we must first reorganize the passed-in colors into a 2D array which will make it easier to output the color cells into rows, rather than a flat list, when using `ngFor` in the template.
+Having the colors be organized in rows will also make it a lot easier to implement the up arrow and down arrow keyboard controls a little bit later.

 ###### File: `src/app/color-picker/color-picker.component.ts`